-- 1. What is Amy's main reason for using social media?

-- a) To waste time

-- b) To communicate with friends
+- 1. What is Amy's main reason for using social media? a) To waste time c) To avoid doing homework - b) To communicate with friends d) To explore new hobbies a) Lack of communication

 2. According to Brian, what is a downside of social media?